lbryio/lbry.com/content/faq/youtube.md

 ### Limitations {#limits}

-- There is a size limit per video of 2GB.
+- There is a size limit per video of 2GB/2-hours
-- There is a total count limit of your most recent 1,000 videos.
+- There is limit of your most recent 1,000 videos.

 Your most recent 1,000 videos that are 2GB or smaller in size will be synced to LBRY.